philiphanspach/philiphanspach.github.io/_pages/about.md

 🌱 I’m currently learning about competition law enforcement and the EU bubble in Brussels.

-Use the links at the top to see my research projects and papers, my teaching experience, and a CV.
+Use the links at the top to see my research projects, publications and a CV.
 My contact details are on the left.